 The Interim Financial Statements present the regulated and unregulated operations of Reliant Energy that were distributed to CenterPoint Energy in the restructuring as discontinued operations, in accordance with Statement of Financial Accounting Standards (SFAS) No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (SFAS No. 144).
-Included in discontinued operations of CenterPoint Energy Houston are Reliant Energy's unregulated operations previously reported in the Wholesale Energy, European Energy and Retail Energy business segments.
+Included in discontinued operations of CenterPoint Houston are Reliant Resources, Inc.'s (Reliant Resources) unregulated operations previously reported in the Wholesale Energy, European Energy and Retail Energy business segments of Reliant Energy.
 Also included in discontinued operations are the regulated businesses conveyed to CenterPoint Energy which have previously been reported in the Natural Gas Distribution and Pipelines and Gathering business segments as well as the Electric Generation business segment.
-Accordingly, the Interim Financial Statements of CenterPoint Houston reflect these operations as discontinued operations for the three months ended March 31, 2002.
+Accordingly, the Interim Financial Statements of CenterPoint Houston reflect these operations as discontinued operations.

-Total revenues included in discontinued operations were \$2.9 billion for the three months ended March 31, 2002.
-Income from discontinued operations for the three months ended March 31, 2002 is reported net of income tax expense of \$47 million.
-These amounts have been restated to reflect Reliant Resources' adoption of Emerging Issues Task Force (EITF) Issue No. 02-3, "Issues Related to Accounting for Contracts Involved in Energy Trading and Risk Management Activities" during the third quarter of 2002, as reported in Reliant Resources' Annual Report on Form 10-K/A, Amendment No. 1, filed with the SEC on April 30, 2003.
+Total revenues included in discontinued operations for the three and six months ended June 30, 2002 were \$3.0 billion and \$5.9 billion, respectively.
+Income from discontinued operations for the three and six months ended June 30, 2002 is reported net of income tax expense of \$71 million and \$118 million, respectively.
+These amounts have been restated to reflect Reliant Resources' adoption of Emerging Issues Task Force (EITF) Issue No. 02-3, "Issues Related to Accounting for Contracts Involved in Energy Trading and Risk Management Activities."